-It’s worth about €5 billion annually for the German bishops to exclude anyone who doesn’t pay “church tax”.
-However, a devout retired professor of Church law went to court to try to assert his right to take part in Communion and have a Catholic burial, believing that his church was more than a “public corporation under German law”.
-Just before the final court verdict, the bishops issued Vatican-approved rules forbidding this and within a week the German court fell into line.
+It’s worth over €5 billion annually for the German bishops to exclude anyone who doesn’t pay “church tax”.
+However, a devout retired professor of Church law went to court, claiming the right to take part in Communion and have a Catholic burial, believing that his church was more than a “public corporation under German law”.
+Just before the final court verdict, the bishops issued Vatican-approved rules denying that there was no right to these sacraments, and within a week the German court fell into line.

 However, in Germany the Catholic Church has another role, a financially important one.
 It is a public corporation, and it has the state collect its membership dues, generally known as "church tax".
 It was this public corporation that Hartmut Zapp wanted to leave, believing that, according to Church doctrine, he could still remain a Catholic.
 He argued that he couldn't be excommunicated, because he had no doctrinal doubts and he was loyal to the Pope.
 He only had doubts about the Catholic Church as a German public corporation.

 Despite defections the strength of the economy means that German church has been steadily rising.
 It reached €5.3 billion euros in 2013 and is expected to top this in 2014.
 Naturally Herr Zapp could not be allowed to threaten this and the German bishops replied that payment was compulsory for all Catholics.

 To Zapp they appeared to be arguing that the Church as the Body of Christ was inseparable from the Church as a German public corporation, a position which he could not accept: “It disturbs me that a member of the Church of Christ loses his salvation as a result of a declaration before a government agency”.